MANAGING A MOLD INFESTATION: GUIDELINES FOR DISASTER RESPONSE

 • Medium-sized isolated areas: 10-100 square feet affected.

 • Large areas: 100 or more square feet affected.
-ONLY properly trained mold remediation workers should attempt clean-up and containment.
+Only properly trained mold remediation workers should attempt clean-up and containment at this volume.

 A major bloom involving a large area of a collection or one involving highly toxic mold species will require outside professional advice and assistance to stop the mold growth, clean the collection, and render the affected area safe for use again.
-Also, professional expertise should be sought in instances where collections may have been exposed to water contaminated with sewage, chemical, or other biological contaminants, or when it is suspected that the HVAC system is contaminated with mold.
+Professional expertise should also be sought when collections may have been exposed to water contaminated with sewage, chemical, or other biological agents, or when it is suspected that the HVAC system is contaminated with mold.